JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-With the game in hand, I played that game every day after school as if it was a homework assignment.
+Now that I owned the game, I played it every day after school as if it was a homework assignment.

 This went on for weeks and weeks.
-And—in my mind—I was getting better at it with each new game I played.
+And—in my mind—I was getting better at it  each time I played it.

 ***